-Key machine parameters that affect the TCL layout requirements are the (1) peak luminosity at the beginning of the fill (7.5x1034cm-1s-2); (2) total integrated luminosity (3000 fb-1).
+Key machine parameters that affect the TCL layout requirements are the (1) peak luminosity at the beginning of the fill (7.5x1034cm-1s-2); (2) total integrated luminosity (3000 fb-1) [2].

-The masks provide passive shielding of the magnet.
-The dimension of the mask aperture matches the beam screen design of the adjacent magnet and it orientation [].
+The masks provide passive shielding of the magnets.
+The dimension of the mask aperture matches the beam screen design of the adjacent magnet and its orientation [4].
 The mask design has therefore to be updated if the magnet aperture changes.
-The present baseline values as assumed in this document.
+The present baseline values are as assumed in this document in Table 1.

 Equipment Technical parameters

-At this stage of the studies, we only have an indicative design that assumes a round mask with outer radius chose to protect the magnet coil and beam aperture matching dimensions and orientation of the beam screen (BS) of the magnet downstream.
+At this stage of the studies, we only have an indicative design that assumes a round mask with outer radius chosen to protect the magnet coil and beam aperture matching dimensions and orientation of the beam screen (BS) of the magnet downstream.

 The integration length is not defined yet.
 The masks should be placed as close as possible to the magnet coils.
-Preliminary integration studies indicate a minimum mask/coils distance of about 750 mm [].
+Preliminary integration studies indicate a minimum mask/coils distance of about 750 mm [6].